Buy a Determination Chinese/Japanese Scroll

 Bounce Back / Stage a Comeback Scroll

-東山再起 is a Chinese proverb that means, "make a comeback", or "resuming after a failure".
+東山再起 is a Chinese proverb that means “make a comeback” or “resuming after a failure.”

 It's sometimes used in terms of losing a job and then getting it back.
 However, it applies to any kind of comeback after difficulty.

-The literal meaning of this Chinese idiom is, "[The] Eastern Mountain Again [will] Rise".
+The literal meaning of this Chinese idiom is, “[The] Eastern Mountain Again [will] Rise.”

 chéng nuò